Texas Health and Human Services Commission

 - refers to Adult Protective Services, if exploitation is suspected; or

-- coordinates the notice of termination with the facility and the STAR+PLUS Support Unit (SPSU) by sending written notification within five calendar days of the IDT meeting.
+- coordinates the notice of termination with the facility and the Program Support Unit (PSU) by sending written notification within five calendar days of the IDT meeting.

-If the situation cannot be resolved and the member refuses to pay for any reason, within three business days of the MCO's notification, the SPSU:
+If the situation cannot be resolved and the member refuses to pay for any reason, within three business days of the MCO's notification, the PSU:

 - sends the member Form 2065-D, Notification of STAR+PLUS Program Services, giving the member notice that services will be terminated effective the end of the month following the end of the 30 day notification period, as indicated on Form 2065-D unless the member pays the required payments.
 In the comments section of the form, advise the member that services will end and the facility may evict the member if payment is not made by date indicated on Form 2065-D;